 - a.
 Evidence to be submitted for consideration by the Board may include:

 - 1. Documentary evidence.

 - 2. Testimonial evidence

 - 3. Circumstantial evidence.

 - b.
 Formal rules of evidence do not apply.

-- A list of all witnesses and any documentary evidence must be presented to the presiding officer at least 24 hours before the hearing begins.
-The presiding officer will distribute the list of witnesses and documentary evidence to the accused student and the reporting person(s).
+- c.
+A list of all witnesses and any documentary evidence must be presented to the presiding officer at least 48 hours before the hearing begins.
+No further documentary evidence may be presented to the Board that has not been disclosed to the presiding officer pursuant to this section. unless extraordinary circumstances exist for the presiding officer to justify its presentation at the hearing.

+- d.
+The presiding officer will provide the list of witnesses and documentary evidence to the accused student and the reporting person(s) at least 24 hours prior to a hearing.
+The evidence may only be reviewed in the presence of a Board member.
+No evidence may be removed from the possession of the Board.